jsomsanith/react-app/packages/modules/README.md

 ## Modules

+You pass your main module configuration to `bootstrap()`.
+All modules accept additional modules.

-Modules are parts of configuration.
+Modules are parts of configuration, following the `bootstrap()` api.

-When you bootstrap your app, you pass your main app configuration.
-Modules are merged with this main configuration.
+It allows you to split your app into multiple business modules.

+Main module is merged with underlying modules to have a unique bootstrap configuration.

 ``` javascript
 // my-addon module